Career Change? Consider Nursing.

 What degree will I earn?

-- Master Degree in Nursing with a Nurse Educator concentration
+- Master of Science Degree in Nursing with a Nurse Educator concentration

 When are the courses offered?

-- Courses will be offered daytime Monday-Friday.
+- Courses will be offered daytime Monday-Friday in a mix of classroom, online, and hybrid format.
 Clinical hours will also be scheduled.

 What is the length of the program?